dmlc/gluon-cv/tools/batch/docker/README.md

 # Updating the Docker Image for AWS Batch

-Our current batch job dockers are in 985964311364.dkr.ecr.us-east-1.amazonaws.com/gluon-cv-1.
 To update the docker:

-- update the Dockerfile
+- Update the Dockerfile
 - Make sure docker and docker-compose, as well as the docker python package are installed.
 - Export the AWS account credentials as environment variables
 - CD to the same folder as the Dockerfile and execute the following: